bayfrontmedia/veil/README.md

 **Description:**

-Get view from a file as a string.
+Get compiled template file as a string.

 **Parameters:**